anhthang/keebtalogue/content/policy.md

 **Your Privacy Matters**

-At Keebtalogue, we are committed to protecting your privacy.
+At Keebdex, we are committed to protecting your privacy.
 This Privacy Policy outlines how we collect, use, and disclose your personal information when you use our services.

 **Information We Collect**

-When you use Keebtalogue, we may collect the following information:
+When you use Keebdex, we may collect the following information:

 - **Personal Information:** This includes information you provide directly, such as your name and email address when you log in with Google or Discord.